Program Number: 31-106-1

-Most of the courses from this program can be directly transferred into Moraine Park’s Administrative Professional and Legal Administrative Professional associate of applied science degrees should students choose to continue their education.
+The courses from this program can be directly transferred into Moraine Park’s Administrative Professional associate of applied science degree should students choose to continue their education.

 Note: Individuals with keyboarding experience may elect to obtain advanced standing credit for the Keyboarding course (106-103) by successfully meeting the requirements through a timed test provided at the College.

 Statewide Median Salary for Recent Graduates

 - Online students are not charged out-of-state fees.

 - Fees shown are 2017-2018 fees; 2018-2019 fees will be available as soon as they are approved.